hieubkvn123/BORF/README.md

 ```

 ## Experiments
+### 1. For graph classification
 To run experiments for the TUDataset benchmark, run the file ```run_graph_classification.py```.
-The following command will run the benchmark for FoSR with 20 iterations:
+The following command will run the benchmark for BORF with 20 iterations:
 ```
-python run_graph_classification.py --rewiring fosr --num_iterations 20
+python run_graph_classification.py --rewiring brf --num_iterations 20
 ```

+To add options for number of edges added and removed for rewiring, add the --brf_